-But the Chess Suite, or rather the PGN comparison function, has already been mentioned here and there by chess historian Tim Harding and maybe someone is interested in what he wrote about it.
+The PGN comparer of the Chess Suite has already been mentioned here and there by chess historian Tim Harding and maybe someone is interested in what he wrote about it.

 In the New In Chess Magazine 7/2020 he published an article on his book Steinitz in London (McFarland, 2020) and on page 45 he wrote: